 Aside from this, you can enroll supplementary cards with your AUB Classic Mastercard with no annual fees as well.
 That’s the extra benefit of choosing the more expensive AUB Mastercard.

 Considering an AUB Classic Mastercard?
 Here’s a quick rundown of its features.

 Whatever you choose between the AUB Easy Mastercard and the AUB Classic Mastercard, you’ll get the same perks and benefits.
 And mind you, these benefits aren’t anything to scoff at.

 For starters, there’s no need to worry about paying for annual fees because both cards don’t have any.
 That’s right, free annual fees for life!
 That’s already better than other credit cards who only offer no annual fees for the first year.

 And what’s more, AUB credit cards don’t charge interest on purchases made after the statement cutoff.
 So if you paid your previous minimum amount due, your next purchase after that won’t have additional interest.
 Now that’s an incentive to pay your credit card bills on time.

 Frequent travelers will surely get a kick out of AUB’s rewards program.
 Because you can easily earn one (1) non-expiring rewards point for every PHP 20 spend.
 Convert your points to Mabuhay Miles, GetGo rewards, AirAsia Big rewards, eGift and Panda Travel vouchers, and even cash rebates.

 Online shoppers will also enjoy using either cards in this AUB credit card review.
-They can link their AUB Easy or Classic Mastercard to Alipay and Paypal and make international purchases.
+Shop from international stores online by linking your AUB Easy or Classic Mastercard for top-up transactions on your Alipay or Paypal account.
 Over 5,000 payment channels nationwide accept AUB credit cards, so shopping locally is also a breeze.